Compare the best business bank accounts in the US (2025)

 1. What qualifies as a business account?

-A business account is designed for companies of all sizes to manage payments, receive customer funds, handle payroll, and other financial operations.
-To open a business account, you'll need to provide your company registration details and the identity documents of your directors.
+A business account is designed for companies of all sizes to manage payments, receive funds, and support financial operations.
+To open one, you’ll typically need to provide your business registration details and identification for owners or directors.
+Requirements vary depending on your business structure and provider.

 2. What’s the difference between a business account and a business bank account?